capacitive/metafocus/README.md

     });
 }
 ```
-The filter is a function you create and pass in as a parameter to ther readFile() function.
+The filter is a function you create and pass in as a parameter to the readFile() function.
 The example below will remove an email and name from the text, along with a regex that matches unwanted numbers:

 ```javascript